ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-As another example, given the starting domain "a.mail.example.com", if a search for the Organizational Domain yields a DMARC Policy Record at "\_dmarc.mail.example.com" with the psd= tag set to 'n', then the Organizational Domain for this domain would be "mail.example.com".
+As another example, given the starting domain "a.mail.example.com", if a search for the Organizational Domain yields a DMARC Policy Record at "\_dmarc.mail.example.com" with the psd= tag set to "n", then the Organizational Domain for this domain would be "mail.example.com".

 As a last example, given the starting domain "a.mail.example.com", if a